 The overall strategic aim is to prevent or relieve homelessness wherever possible.
 This has then been divided into specific areas identified by Working Group members as local priorities.
 These include areas such as young people, rough sleeping and domestic abuse.
-The local priorities are summarised in the table below:
+The local priorities agreed by the Working Group are summarised in the table below: